ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Repeated Dependencies and Boolean Operators
 ___________________________________________

-Because YAML represents a hash table (a dictionary in Python), each entry at the same level must be unique.
-To accomplish this in the YAML format, any of the dependencies may be specified with an arbitrary unique suffix following an underscore (``_``).
-We recommend a descriptive one to make it easier to read.
+Because UW YAML represents a hash table (a dictionary in Python), each entry at the same level must be unique.
+To accomplish this in the UW YAML format, any of the dependencies can be specified with an arbitrary unique suffix following an underscore.
+When duplicates appear at the same level, they *must* have unique names.
 In the following example, there are multiple data dependencies for the basic ``hello`` task.

 .. code::